 When you want to bake something for your sweetheart, these gluten free shortbread cookie hearts are the perfect treat!
 A creamy pink raspberry frosting is a sweet and beautiful finishing touch.

-Valentine’s Day is just around the corner, and that has many of us thinking about what kind of festive treats we can make for our loved ones.
+Valentine’s Day is just around the corner, and that has many of us thinking about what kind of festive desserts or treats we can make for our loved ones.

 I love to bake for Valentine’s Day.
 And it’s not too difficult to make a special cookie that’s gluten free, dairy free, and free of the top allergens.
 If you have heart shaped cookie cutters, that makes it really easy!
 You can definitely do gluten free vegan sugar cookies, or chocolate sugar cookie hearts.